awsdocs/aws-kms-developer-guide/doc_source/iam-policies.md

 }
 ```

-This policy doesn't specify the `Principal` element because in IAM policies you don't specify the principal who gets the permissions\.
-When you attach this policy to an IAM user, that user is the implicit principal\.
-When you attach this policy to an IAM role, the *assumed role user* gets the permissions\.
+Like all IAM policies, this policy doesn't have a `Principal` element\.
+When you attach an IAM policy to an IAM user or IAM role, the user or *assumed role user* gets the permissions specified in the policy\.

 For a table showing all of the AWS KMS API actions and the resources that they apply to, see the [AWS KMS API permissions reference](kms-api-permissions-reference.md)\.